 - Bend down into your squat, allowing the ball to roll up your back.

 - Stop when your knees are over your ankles, then stand back up.

 Intermediate Squat Variations

-So you’ve mastered the standard squat and want something more challenging?
-Well, here are six variations for you.
+So you've mastered the standard squat and want something more challenging?
+Well, here are six variations for you to try.

 One of the easiest ways to make any body-weight exercise harder is by adding pulses — tiny movements up and down that'll really have you feeling the burn!
 The best part is you can add pulses to any of the other squat variations as well.

 - Once there, pulse a few times up and down — just a few inches either way.

 - Then stand back up.
 That's one rep!

 These are just like curtsy lunges, but with the added challenge of a static squat hold in between each rep. Just like with pulses, it won't take long to feel it in your hips and glutes.

 - Start in a standard squat.
 It may help to have your feet a bit wider on this one.